This is a follow-up on this page:

 I have significantly improved the power supply and bias filtering for both the oscillator and the amplifier compared to the RCWL-0516.
 Since the circuit works by amplifying very low frequencies with a very high gain, it is best to eliminate any potential source of low frequency noise from the circuit.
 That means a very well regulated 3.3V supply voltage.
 Particularly, I wanted my sensor to be able to detect slower moving objects, so the low frequency operation had to be improved.

 Here is the waveform on the AC output while moving my hand some distance from the sensor.
 This picture was taken with an LM358 as the op-amp.
-Its noise level is a little high, using a lower noise device like the TLV6002 would allow to increase the AC gain and increase sensitivity.
+Its noise level is a little high, using a lower noise device like the TLV6002 would permit higher AC gain and increased sensitivity.
 This is the unit with the FC1405 transistor but they both work very similarly.

 I have placed the Gerber files for the boards on OSHPark where you can buy them.
 I do not sell them and I make no money if you buy them from OSHPark.
 They are cheap (my 6 prototype boards, 3 of each costs me less than $12 in total, shipping included.)